Emoun/graphene/README.md

 ### License

-Dual-licensed under the MIT license or the [UNLICENSE](http://unlicense.org/) at your option.
+Licensed under the MIT license.

+Any file with its own license header is also licensed under the above license, at your option.
-All content in this repository is licensed under these licenses at your option.
-Any file with its own license header is also licensed under the above licenses, at your option.
-If the header specifies a different license than the above, it must be seen as an additional choice of license and any of the above licenses or the header license can be chosen at your option.
+If the header specifies a different license than the above, it must be seen as an additional choice of license and the above license or the header license can be chosen at your option.

-Any intentional contribution to this repository is licensed under the above licenses in addition to any contribution specific license without exception.
+Any intentional contribution to this repository is licensed under the above license in addition to any contribution specific license without exception.